SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 When you're ready to store the result for a longer time, you convert the substring to an instance of ``String``.
 For example:

 ..
-XXX Make sure the link to prefix(_:) actually works.

-..
 FIXME: After merging 23592978_struct_class,
    link to the COW note in "Structures"